Azumi (film): Cast

 Hideo Kojima appears as one of the mercenaries towards the end, although he doesn't have any spoken dialogue.

 Release

-Azumi opened nationwide in Japan on May 10, 2003 opening at #4 grossing $1,304,864 playing at 253 screens.
+Azumi opened nationwide in Japan on May 10, 2003, opening at No. 4 grossing $1,304,864 playing at 253 screens.
 In total the film grossed $6,668,719 in Japan.
 In the United States, the film opened in limited release grossing $2,848 in one theater, It was distributed by its writer and co-producer's Mataichiro Yamamoto's company, Urban Vision, on their label AsiaVision, with a DVD home release 1, 2006.
 In total the film grossed $41,803 in North America.
 It gained its first international exposure when it was aired on the WOWOW satellite television network.

 Reception

 The film received mixed reviews from critics.
 The review aggregator Rotten Tomatoes reported that 47% of critics gave Azumi positive reviews based on 32 reviews, with an average rating of 5.20 out of 10.
 The site's critics consensus reads, "This adaptation of the popular manga series offers exquisitely choreographed violence – and little else."
 Metacritic reported the film had an average score of 49 out of 100 based on 14 reviews, indicating "mixed or average reviews".